 After three years of inactivity on your account we will cease to process your information in anyway unless you have an active subscription to our newsletters.We will keep your information for up to seven years after your last interaction.
 This period allows for individuals who have undertaken certain courses with us to return to recertify and allows us to support any future interaction with us.
 After seven years your information will be securely deleted.

-Please note that if you woud like us to stop processing your data or would like your information deleted before this time, you can submit a request to us at any point via email@example.com or by phone or post.
+Please note that if you would like us to stop processing your data or would like your information deleted before this time, you can submit a request to us at any point via firstname.lastname@example.org or by phone or post.

 Where data is held